Michael-Obele/Svelte-MiniApps-sv4/README.md

 * **Music Player:** Simple music player that allows browsing and playing local audio files.
 * **QR Code Generator:** Generates QR codes for URLs, text, or vCards.
 * **To-Do List with Persistence:** Create and manage to-do items with local storage for persistence.
+* **GitHub Contribution Tracker (New!)** Visualize your GitHub contributions in a clear and engaging way.
+Track streaks, identify patterns, and stay motivated.

 ### Challenging Tools with SvelteKit: